How To Tell You’re In Toxic Love

 There are many different signs of mental and emotional abuse in toxic relationships.
 One of the biggest signs of abuse is controlling behavior.
 When your partner seeks to make your decisions for you or controls your actions frequently, it can be a sign of toxic love.

 Control can be outright or subtle.
-Your partner may outright tell you what to do, with belittling and disrespect being the consequence of not obeying.
-Or, they could allow you to believe you are making your own decisions, while in reality, they are guiding your behavior by letting you know what does and does not please them.
+Your partner may outright tell you what to do, with belittling comments and disrespect being the consequence of not obeying.
+Or, they could allow you to believe you are making your own decisions, while in reality, they are manipulating your behavior by letting you know what does and does not please them.
 When they are not pleased, they are unreasonably angry and lash out.

 They may also use emotional blackmail to get you to do what they want, such as telling you how much they will be hurt or upset if you don't do as they ask.
 A sure sign that you are in a toxic relationship is if your partner is constantly telling you that they could leave at any time.
 Threats of leaving the relationship are blackmail and a way to control your behavior to their liking.